-Cord Wright is currently in his third season as the headman of Northeast Mississippi Community College’s tradition-rich men’s basketball program.
+Cord Wright, the 2016 National Junior College Athletic Association (NJCAA) Region 23 and District 16 Coach of the Year, is currently in his seventh season as the headman of Northeast Mississippi Community College’s tradition-rich men’s basketball program.

-Dimario Jackson received NJCAA All-American honors under the tutelage of Wright.
-The University of North Alabama signee averaged 18.9 points and 3.8 assists per game for the Tigers.
+Dimario Jackson received NJCAA All-American honors following his sophomore campaign under the watch of Wright.
+The North Alabama signee averaged 18.9 points and 3.8 assists per game for the Tigers.

-Wright has helped six former Tigers achieve their dreams of playing at the four-year level since arriving on the Booneville campus.
-Among those Northeast standouts is Reggie Patterson, who is playing in the Southeastern Conference (SEC) at Mississippi State University.
+Wright has helped 22 former Tigers achieve their dreams of playing at the four-year level since arriving on the Booneville campus.
+Among those Northeast standouts is Reggie Patterson, who played in the Southeastern Conference (SEC) at Mississippi State University.

 His inaugural triumph inside the MACJC North Division was just as thrilling.
 Keldrick Lesley’s free throw sent the game into overtime and Jackson drained the second of two attempts from the charity stripe with under a minute left to seal a 90-89 decision over Mississippi Delta Community College on January 27, 2014.